JeschkeLab/DeerLab-Matlab/README.md

 A publication about DeerLab is [available here](https://doi.org/10.5194/mr-2020-13).
 When you use DeerLab in your work, please cite

 > Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data, Magn.
 Reson.
-Discuss., https://doi.org/10.5194/mr-2020-13, in review, 2020
+Discuss., https://doi.org/10.5194/mr-2020-13, 2020

 Please check back frequently for updated publication information.